rbanos-mv/microverse-config/rails/README.md

 bundle install
 ```

 - You will need a `.env` file before you install and run the project.
 The `.env` file contains environment variables needed to deploy the webpage.
 There is a commented `.env.example` file you can use as a guide to configure your own.
-Type the following command into the terminal (or Git Bash, if using Windows) to create your `.env` file:
+Type the following commands into the terminal (or Git Bash, if using Windows) to create your `.env` file:

 ```
 cp .env.example .env

+rails secret
 ```

 - Edit file .env

-  - Replace values for DATABASE_HOST, DATABASE_USER and DATABASE_PASSWORD.
+  - Provide the values for the variables
+    - DATABASE_HOST
+    - DATABASE_USER
+    - DATABASE_PASSWORD
+    - DEVISE_JWT_SECRET_KEY
+  - Assign the value returned by the `rails secret` to DEVISE_JWT_SECRET_KEY.

 - Type this commands into the terminal: